gohammdata/Go-IO-Basics-and-Testing/Digital Clock/readme.md

 Digital clock showing hour, minute, second.
 Accurate down to the second.

-Main file's code will be used for the job trakcer project's time stamps.
+Main file's code will be used for the job tracker project's time stamps.

-Job Tracker project will disregard placeholders as it will use an actual frontend.
+Job Tracker project will disregard placeholders as it will use an actual frontend language.